 The show’s premise primarily focuses on the lives of the hotel staff, however an equal amount of time is given to the guests of the hotel as well.
 The stories in this show are mainly episodic, however there are arching storylines over the course of the 8-episode season and some connections to season 1.
 Each episode features one or more storylines to do with the staff and/or guests of the hotel and sometimes they crossover into each other too.

 Story-wise season 2 gives you everything you loved about season 1, but ups the stakes and shakes a few things up to keep the stories fresh and unexpected.
-The staff a lot to deal with this season in their own lives, but also with each other and the guests as well and it’s interesting to see how they handle some of these new challenges as some of them are difficult physically and mentally.
+This season the staff deal with a lot not only in their own lives, but also with each other and the hotel guests as well and it’s interesting to see how they handle some of these new challenges as some of them are physically and mentally demanding.
 This season deals with all things new and focuses heavily on change and transitions with a lot of themes relating to love, friendship, addiction, uncertainty and trust.
 The show has always dedicated a lot of screen time for Charlie and Rebecca, however, each of the other characters have their moments to shine, Tony for instance definitely has a bigger part to play, while other members of the main cast get their episodic moments like Jackie, Anna, James, Gino and especially Ben.
 Something I have to mention is how much I love the relationships in this show.
 Whether they are like siblings or friends or lovers, this main group are a family and I love seeing their character dynamics and them coming together to help each other out or fight against a common enemy.
 Because of the events of the previous season and these new stories, you feel genuinely attached to these people and it hurts when bad things happen to them.
-One thing I haven’t mentioned yet is how emotional this show gets me, now I know that’s weird to hear coming from a man in his 20’s, but this show really does tap into the kind of dramatic storylines that I like that deal with relationships about love and friendship and when it gets tested, when things get strained, fall apart or rebuild.
+One thing I haven’t mentioned yet is how emotional this show gets me, now I know that’s weird to hear coming from a guy in his 20’s, but this show really does tap into the kind of dramatic storylines that I like that deal with relationships about love and friendship and when it gets tested, strained, fall apart or rebuild.

 When it comes to the cast they are once again amazing and because we’ve had a whole season to get to know them already, their wonderful performances as these characters only feel stronger.
 Because of the stories, we also get to peel away the layers of the characters and get to learn more about them on a deeper level.